chris-ramon/Infinity/conflict-resolution.md

 No jail since theres law void.

 How he affects him:
-0 cares given, since didn't do it again.
+0 cares given, didn't do it again and will not do it again.

 #### Hacking University Systems
 Chris case: